a man to remember

 Roe Bennett did not live in Table Rock, but his influence reaches out through those he touched.
 He was the grandfather of Bob Sitzman of Table Rock.
 I doubt that any photos exist other than the few I have of him.
 Here he is with my sister Sandy and I at Christmastime 1956.
 He died a year later.
 I had not yet turned four, but I remember him.
 And here below is my tribute to him.

-He live with my dad's family on their farm on the old gumbo river road in Peru.
-He moved in with the after great grandma died of cancer; dad was 10.
+Grandpa Roe lived with my dad's family on their farm on the old gumbo river road out of Peru.
+He moved in with them after great grandma died of cancer; dad was 10 when those events happened.

-I don't know how he met Great Grandma, wish I did.
+I don't know how he met Great Grandma.
+I wish I did.
 She was a "salty" character so I assume he was her straight man.

-Unlike some other grandmas, dad said that she cussed and she swore and she sang dirty ditties -- and to the great pleasure of her little grandsons, she did those things freely.
-When grandma -- always pretty prissy -- told her to back off, she kept it up on the sly.
+She smoked a pipe.
+Dad said it was the cheap tobacco in a bag.
+Smoking a pipe was not unheard of behavior for country women in those days.
+However, unlike some other grandmas, dad said that she cussed and she swore and she sang dirty ditties -- and to the great pleasure of her little grandsons, she did those things freely.
+When dad's mom -- always pretty prissy -- told her to back off, she kept it up on the sly.

-When my dad and brothers asked how she met Roe, she would just say, "I found him in an outhouse.
-I pulled him out and kept him ever' since."
+When my dad and brothers asked their grandma how she met Roe, she would just say, "I found him in a toilet hole.
+I pulled him out and kep' him ever' since."

 When my dad was about 80 we stopped to see great grandma's grave in St. Joe.
 It is in one of those big city cemeteries where all the graves are below grass level, but Dad stood there next to that stone and remembered her and spontaneously burst into a bawdy -- no, outright raunchy - song about a baboon scratching a monkey's ass and going downhill from there.